Notable People

 Nate Ebner belongs in the rebuilt archive because he carried multiple loyalties at once and did not resolve them into a single slogan.
 He remained a football player who cared deeply about rugby, a public athlete who wrote personally about grief, and a man whose Jewish connection stayed alive through family memory, sport, and Israel.

-That is the part worth keeping.
+That is the part to keep.